Key takeaways:

 Age is an important factor:

 One reason that aging is associated with oxidative stress is an increase in cellular senescence.
-Senescent cells are at the end of their cellular life and unable to divide.
+Senescent cells are at the end of their cellular life and are unable to divide.
 This process is normal, and senescent cells are cleared out throughout life.
 But in older people, there is an increase in senescence above what can be easily cleared out.
 It is a problem because senescent cells give off inflammatory cytokines (which normally are the signal that causes the immune system to clear them out).
 An excess of senescent cells then leads to elevated inflammation, which is directly linked in research to the development of BPH.[ref]

 cellular senescence = increased inflammation in the prostate = BPH